Respiratory Musical Interfaces (RMIs) in NIME

 The final hour shifts from existing technologies to defining the next generation of RMIs.
 This session features a moderated panel discussion and an open forum involving invited researchers, on-site participants, and remote attendees.

-Four senior researchers and professors will join the discussion.
+Senior researchers and professors will join the discussion.

 Panel Speakers